rh-mobb/documentation/content/rhoai/rosa-gpu/index.md

 [Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion) is an AI model to generate images from text description.
 It uses a diffusion process to iteratively denoise random Gaussian noise into coherent images.
 This is a simple tutorial to create images using Stable Diffusion model using [Red Hat OpenShift AI (RHOAI)](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-ai), formerly called Red Hat OpenShift Data Science (RHODS), which is our OpenShift platform for AI/ML projects lifecycle management, running on a [Red Hat OpenShift Services on AWS (ROSA)](https://www.redhat.com/en/technologies/cloud-computing/openshift/aws) cluster, which is our managed service OpenShift platform on AWS, with NVIDIA GPU enabled.

 Note that this guide requires a ROSA cluster with GPU enabled.
 The first half in this tutorial is installing service mesh operator, followed by installing RHOAI operator and creating DataScienceCluster instance.
 And the second half, we'll be running Stable Diffusion model to create cat and dog images on RHOAI's Jupyter notebook.
-In addition, the RHOAI operator version used in this tutorial is version 2.10.0 and please note that as RHOAI undergoes ongoing development and refinement, certain features may evolve or change over time.
+In addition, the RHOAI operator version used in this tutorial is version 2.12.0 and please note that as RHOAI undergoes ongoing development and refinement, certain features and GUI may evolve or change over time.

 *Disclaimer: When using Stable Diffusion or other open-source image generation models, please be aware that while these tools include certain content filters and safety features, these are not foolproof.
 Therefore, it is your responsibility to use this tool in a safe manner, ensure the prompts you input are appropriate, and verify that the generated images are suitable for your intended audience.
 Neither the author of this tutorial nor the infrastructure providers can be held responsible for any inappropriate or unwanted results you may generate.
 By proceeding with this tutorial, you acknowledge that you understand the potential risks and agree to use the tool responsibly.
 Remember that the output of AI image generation models can sometimes be unpredictable and thus it is important to review all the generated images before sharing or using them in any context.*